Filing the Divorce Petition

 Confirming the Facts in your Petition

-When the Acknowledgement form is received by the Court (assuming it is returned by the Respondent) the Court will send a sealed copy to the Petitioner or their legal representative, who must then prepare a short written statement confirming the facts in the original Petition are true and that there have been no changes since the petition was signed.
-This statement is sent to the Court with the sealed Acknowledgement of Service attached and an application to continue with the divorce process; the application for Decree Nisi.
+When the Acknowledgement form is received by the Court (assuming it is returned by the Respondent) the Court will notify the applicant or their legal representative, or notify them via the court portal, who must then confirm the facts in the original Petition are true and that there have been no changes since the petition was signed and request that the court make a conditional order (what was previously known as Decree Nisi).

-The Court office will then submit the file of papers to a Judge for consideration.
-If the Judge is happy with all the documentation and the reasons for the divorce then he or she will sign the necessary form to approve the divorce and the Court will set a date on which the first of the two decrees of divorce, the Decree Nisi, will be pronounced in Court.
-If the Judge is not satisfied that the grounds for divorce are made out, then further questions may be asked by the Judge to allow the Petitioner to add further information or to apply to change the petition.
-It is not usually necessary for the parties to attend Court to hear the Decree Nisi being pronounced, the Judge will simply read out the list of names of the parties to the divorce in the court and ‘pronounce’ the Decree Nisi.
+The Court office will pass the divorce petition to a Judge for consideration.
+If the Judge is happy with all the documentation and the reasons for the divorce then he or she will sign the necessary form to approve the divorce and the Court will set a date on which the first of the two ‘orders’ of divorce, the conditional order (formerly the Decree Nisi), will be pronounced in Court.
+It is not usually necessary for the parties to attend Court to obtain the conditional order, the Judge will simply read out the list of names of the parties to the divorce in the court and ‘pronounce’ it.
 If however there is a dispute in relation to the costs of the divorce, then the Court may require the parties to attend at the hearing to make representations to the Judge.
-Decree Nisi is only the first stage of the divorce and it is just confirmation that the Judge is satisfied there are grounds for a divorce, the parties remain married until the Decree Absolute is granted and in many cases, where there are outstanding financial issues to be resolved, the Decree Absolute will come much later once there has been a financial settlement reached by agreement or ordered by the court.
+The conditional order is only the first stage of the divorce and it is just confirmation that the Judge is satisfied there are grounds for a divorce, the parties remain married until the Final Order (formerly Decree Absolute) is granted and in many cases, where there are outstanding financial issues to be resolved, the Final order will come much later once there has been a financial settlement reached by agreement or ordered by the court.

-Six weeks and one day after the Decree Nisi is pronounced, the Petitioner can apply for the second and final decree, the Decree Absolute.
+Six weeks and one day after the conditional order, the Petitioner can apply for the final order, (previously called the Decree Absolute).
 Once this has been granted by the Court, the parties are officially divorced.

-If the Petitioner fails to apply for the Decree Absolute after six weeks and one day, then the Respondent can apply 3 months after that date, but it is usually preferable for both parties for the Decree not to be made absolute until financial issues are resolved, because there are certain potential benefits such as life insurance, death in service benefits and widow’s or widower’s pensions which can be lost on divorce.
+If the Applicant fails to apply for the final order after six weeks and one day, then the Respondent can apply 3 months after that date, but it is usually preferable for both parties not to have the final order on the divorce until financial issues are resolved, because there are certain potential benefits such as life insurance, death in service benefits and widow’s or widower’s pensions which can be lost on divorce.